Mwags24/Brevolium_Notebook/_posts/2020-6-16-Full_Draft1.md

 # Results

 ## Figures

 ### Distance tree
 ![DistnceTree]({{ site.baseurl }}/images/DistanceTree_noNA.pdf "Distance Tree")

 **Figure 1**.
 Phylogenetic analysis of two populations of Brevolium From the Carribean.
-The populations are physically seperated by a depth kline.
-Genetically they are seperated by a distance of approximatly .3 or 30% genetic varience.
+The populations are physically separated by a depth kline.
+Genetically they are separated by a distance of approximately .3 or 30% genetic variance.